regymm/SiliTune/README.md

 The program is written in PyQt5, so you may need to install the python3 PyQt5 libraries.

+TLP is required to monitor CPU and battery information.

 Undervolting functions depends on `intel-undervolt` module to work, which is available in AUR if you are using ArchLinux.

 Desktop launcher uses `gksudo` to launch GUI programs as root, so `gksudo`(may be in package `gksu`) should be available.

 #### **Installation**

-First, check `install.sh` to see whether there are something wrong, or some files you don't want to override.
+First, check `install.sh` to see whether there are something wrong, or some files you don't want to override, or a hidden evil `rm -rf`.

-Then run `install.sh` to install.
+Then run `install.sh` as root to install.

 The program will be installed to `/usr/local/silitune`.